Best daily deals

 Workout headsets withstand a lot of wear and tear, and that’s okay.
 You may be wondering why you should pay for something you’re just going to destroy, and well, if you buy the right set of workout headphones for you, you won’t break it (at least not immediately).

 Most workout headsets include durability features like flexible, robust headbands, replaceable ear pads, and even the occasional modular design.
-It’s this kind of thoughtfulness that you pay a premium for, and it extends the life of your product.
+You pay a premium for this thoughtfulness, and it extends the life of your product.

 Comfort, fit, and isolation are all important